jcurran1289/PP1-FiveASideNYC/README.md

 ![contact screenshot](/Assets/images/performance.png)

 ### Responsiveness Testing
+- I have tested the media queries in my css. the text size increases on smaller screens and decreases on bigger screens
-I tested the site on all the devices below and everything worked ok
+- I tested the site on all the devices below and everything worked ok

 | Device         | Browser | Screen Width |
 |----------------|---------|--------------|